The new Nvidia Image Scaling is no DLSS, but boosts performance in any game

 Ultimately, I reckon that if you have an RTX 20 series graphics card or newer, you’re best off sticking with DLSS whenever it’s available.
 You can actually have both DLSS and Image Scaling’s sharpening component active at the same time, though I tried this in Deathloop and wasn’t a fan of the added filter; with some exceptions, like those Tomb Raider stairs, DLSS is sharp enough as it is.

 I don’t think this is going to kill off FSR either, though it will provide AMD’s upscaler with some healthy competition (at least for Nvidia card owners; for AMD Radeon fans, FSR remains the only option).
-If the sharpening filter looks too strong, you can always tone it down as well – there are sliders both in Nvidia Control Panel and the GeForce Experience overlay, the latter letting you adjust on the fly.
+If the sharpening filter looks too strong, you can always tone it down as well – there are sliders both in Nvidia Control Panel and in GeForce Experience.

 I should also note the one and only technical hiccup I encountered while testing Image Scaling.
 The optional ‘NIS’ overlay, which can sit in the screen corner in-game and is colour-coded to show whether upscaling or just the sharpening filter is in effect, didn’t appear in Forza Horizon 5.
 The effects themselves worked, I just didn’t get the overlay to confirm.